The Real Poop

-The world travels a lot.
-And whether for business or pleasure, travelers need a place to sleep.
-The most recent counts put the number of hotel rooms worldwide at something like 13.5 million.
-That's 13.5 million beds that need to be made, showers that need to be cleaned, toilet paper rolls that need to be threaded onto holders (with the loose end on the top or bottom telling a lot about your personality), and mints that need to be left on pillows.
+People in the world travel a lot.
+And whether for business or pleasure, travelers need a place to hide their stuff while they sleep.
+The most recent counts put the number of hotel rooms worldwide at something like seventeen million (source).
+That's seventeen million beds that need to be made, showers that need to be cleaned, toilet paper rolls that need to be threaded onto holders, and tiny mints that need to be left on pillows.

-A good portion of your day will be spent on rounds, observing how well the hotel is running, greeting customers, checking in on staff.
-And meetings – there’s lots of those.
-You will have meetings in the morning with the kitchen staff and chefs.
-You will meet with housekeeping.
+A good portion of your day will be spent on rounds, observing how well the hotel is running, greeting customers, and checking in on staff.
+And you'll have meetings—lots of meetings.
+You'll have meetings in the morning with the kitchen staff and chefs.
+You'll meet with housekeeping.
 You'll meet with marketing and accounting.

 These are just the internal aspects of running a successful hotel.
 Good managers also need to be sure that the outside world knows all about how great they are.
 Getting the word out about your hotel to drum up business takes marketing and social media savvy.

-With so many aspects to the business, a hotel is sort of like a small town, which would make you governor of that town.
-Or king.
-Or queen.
-Always wanted to be royalty?
-Then maybe Hotel Manager is perfect for you.
+With so many aspects to this business, a hotel is sort of like a small town—which would make you mayor of that town.
+So how can you end up holding that office?